arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

           required: false
           description: |
             Drop the collection as well.
-            Collection will only be dropped if it is not used in other graphs.
+            The collection is only dropped if it is not used in other graphs.
           schema:
             type: boolean
       responses:
         '200':
           description: |
-            Returned if the vertex collection was removed from the graph successfully and waitForSync is true.
+            Returned if the vertex collection was removed from the graph successfully and `waitForSync` is `true`.
           content:
             application/json:
               schema: